-of trust: Long and diverse experience of various tasks at one of the largest banking groups in Finland, particularly communications, legal affairs and banking regulation (OP Pohjola, 1985-2017 out of which over 20 years in executive board and board of directors duties).
+of trust: Long and diverse experience in communications, legal affairs and banking regulation at OP Financial Group, one of the largest banking groups in Finland (1985-2017, during which more than 20 years of experience in the executive management team and the board of directors).

-Other material positions of trust: No other positions
+No other positions

-Number of directorships as defined by the regulation: 1 (membership of the Board of MuniFin), does not exceed the permitted number, no other directorships to be taken into account.
+Number of directorships as defined by

+the regulation: 1 (membership of the Board of MuniFin), does not exceed the permitted number, no other directorships to be taken into account.